ttbond/mako_classifier/README.md

 # Mako_classifier
-Mako_classifier can classify the patterns found by Mako into three classes(DEL,DUP,INV).
-Based on LSTM model, Mako_classifier can use the sequential information to classify the patterns.
+Mako_classifier is based on LSTM model and designed to classify Mako output to three primary SV types (DUP,DEL,INV).
 # Install and run

 Mako_classifier requires linux OS and Python (3.5.2) to run.